 - Kitchen Tongs

-- Line a baking sheet with aluminum foil for easy clean up (if you have extra thick aluminum foil, this is the time to use it!
-Otherwise the regular works just fine).
+- Line a baking sheet with aluminum foil for easy clean up.

-Bake for about 15 – 25 minutes or until golden brown and crispy.
-At around 14 minutes, you can start monitoring how fast the bacon is cooking.
+- Bake for about 15 – 25 minutes or until golden brown and crispy.

-- When ready, remove the bacon from the oven and place it in a plate lined with paper towels.
+- Remove the bacon from the oven and place the bacon slices on a plate lined with paper towels.